ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 NO_TAG_FILES
     Lists all files found in RM's Media tab that have zero tags.

+FOLDER_LIST
+    Lists all folders referenced in the RM database.
+A file in an unexpected location may have been accidentally added to the database.
+This list will make it obvious.

 DUP_FILEPATHS
     Lists files that have been added more than one time to the database.
 These will appear more than once in RM's Media tab.